dragonrossa/Warehouse/README.md

 **How to test this app?**

 1. Download
-2. Uncomment and execute code in Configuration.cs (context in protect override Seed) and update Database to Seed the DB
-3. Start app and register
+2. Uncomment context type in Web.config and start app (creates database from DAL WarehouseContext)
+3. Register as new user
-4. Have fun!
+4. Test and have fun!

+#### PS.
+Merry Christmas! :)

+HO HO HO

 Rosana